What is a Safeguarding Assessment Strategy?

 Communication Barriers

-Efficient communication among different agencies and professionals is vital but often challenging.
+Efficient communication among different agencies and professionals is essential but often challenging.
 Miscommunication can lead to gaps in safeguarding and delay in addressing risks.

 A safeguarding assessment strategy should be dynamic and evolving.
 Regular reviews and updates are essential to: